 What about the gift of prophecy?
-Certainly, I am not referring to the phenomenon which is “trending” in Ghana – namely, the uttering of false prophecies of death and doom by selfstyled prophets.
+Certainly, I am not referring to the phenomenon which is “trending” in Ghana – namely, the uttering of false prophecies of death and doom by self-styled prophets.
 A true prophet is God’s spokesperson.
 He/she proclaims God’s message and not his/her own message or imagination.
 And every baptized person is called to speak God’s message.
 Now, fortunately for us, God’s message has been written down and so we have access to it.
 So, let us be eager to proclaim His Written Word.
-Furthermore, any message we receive in the silence of our heart or through any unique spiritual experience should be assessed in the light of the Written Word of God and it should have the approval of the true successors of the apostles of Christ before we proclaim it as God’s message.

 What about the gift of discernment?
 Are we able to distinguish between what comes from God and what comes from the evil one?
 Today, there is so much which comes from the evil one.
 The evil one has even infiltrated the Church and many of his agents are parading as men/women of God.
-I, therefore, pray that the Spirit’s gift of discernment may help us to clearly identify what comes from God and firmly hold unto it, while we boldly reject what comes from the evil one.
+Let us, therefore, assess them and their messages in the Light of the Word of God, then we will be able to clearly identify what comes from God and firmly hold unto it, and boldly reject what comes from the evil one.

 What about the gift of tongues?
 Let us praise God for those who have and use the genuine gift of tongues.
 However, today, there are too many fake tongue-speakers.
 The fact is that not every Christian is expected to have the gift of tongues; and so, if we do not have it, we should not fake the speaking of tongues.

 Indeed, no one is expected to have all the gifts of the Spirit.
-Let me explain this further with the help of First Corinthians Chapter 12.
+Let me explain this further with the help of 1 Corinthians 12.
 In this text, St. Paul likens the variety of gifts of the Spirit to the different parts of the human body, which represents the Church.
-In this case, since one individual Christian cannot be the whole Church – the body of Christ – so he/she cannot have all the gifts.
+In this case, since one individual Christian cannot be the body of Christ – the whole Church – so he/she cannot have all the gifts.
 Each Christian can have only some of the gifts.

-However, though the human body is made up of several parts, each part enjoys certain fundamental things (e.g. blood and oxygen) to keep them alive.
+However, though the human body is made up of several parts, each part enjoys certain fundamental things (e.g., blood and the oxygen and nutrients it circulates) to keep them alive.
 Similarly, though we are all not expected to have all the gifts, there are three fundamental gifts which we must all have – namely, faith, hope and love.
-These may be seen as our spiritual blood and oxygen.
-Therefore, beloved, how strong is our faith in the Lord?
-How certain is our hope in eternal life?
-And, how fervent is our love for God and neighbour?
+These may be seen as our spiritual nutrients, oxygen and blood respectively.
+Faith nourishes our spiritual life; so, beloved, how strong is our faith in the Lord?
+Hope sustains our life like oxygen; so, beloved, how firm is our hope in eternal life?
+And, love is to our spiritual life what blood is to our physical life; so, beloved, how fervent is our love for God and neighbour?